February 1, 2018

 The advent of the cloud has changed the way data centers operate.
-At one time, they consisted of a more a simplistic networking infrastructure, one that relied on separate racks, targeted staff and distinct management tools to get the job done.
+At one time, they consisted of a more simplistic networking infrastructure, one that relied on separate racks, targeted staff, and distinct management tools to get the job done.
 It was a setup that worked at the time because the applications, themselves, were separate and used only local resources to run.

 Today, businesses are largely Internet-dependent and that changes how things work and operate.
 Data centers utilize applications that work together via the web and cloud services.
 That shift has given birth to the hyperscale data center.